smbape/node-dblayer/README.md

 # make sure database and schema exist
-# make sure users exists and have access to the database and schema
+# make sure users exist and have access to the database and the schema
 PersistenceManager = dblayer.PersistenceManager

 pMgr = new PersistenceManager mapping, {